TejShind/LambadaAndStreamAPI/README.md

 5.Find first even number by using stream.findFirst function.
 6.Find minimum and maximum even number from list.
 7.Find sum and average from stream.
-8.Ability to find if all the number or at least one number is even in the number stream - Use stream.allMatch and anyMatch function
+8.Ability to find if all the number or at least one number is even in the number stream - Use stream.allMatch and anyMatch function.
+9.Find ascending order adn sort the stream.